 Although pork is the most consumed meat globally, chicken is the most popular meat in the US, with the average American eating about 100 pounds per year.
 That’s a lot of drumsticks and nuggets!
 Because alpha gals cannot consume red meat, chicken is one of the best animal-based foods for complete protein.
 But note that some chicken cuts contain more protein than others, with the breast packing the most.
 One cup of cooked, skinless chicken breast meat contains 43 grams of protein, while the same amount of chicken thigh meat (with the skin) has 34 grams.

 If you eat even half as much chicken as the average American, you likely already have a long list of favorite chicken recipes, but here are a few more.
 Roast a whole chicken for a week’s worth of alpha-gal friendly meat, make a batch of barbeque chicken thighs, or whip up this honey garlic chicken dish for a quick weeknight meal.
+And skip any potential reaction from frying in lard or beef tallow with this Air Fryer panko chicken recipe.

 Sage Advice: If you roast a whole chicken, save the carcass to make nourishing alpha-gal friendly bone broth to sip on its own or add to your other favorite dishes.